pushkartiwarii/My_File_Locker/README.md

 - **Room** (optional) - For local database storage (if implemented).
 - **Retrofit** (optional) - For network file uploads (if applicable).

-## Screenshots 📸

-_Add some screenshots of your app here to showcase the UI and functionality._

 ## Getting Started 🚀